kristian-koningsberg/kristian-koningsberg/README.md

 # Hi, my name is Kristian Køningsberg 👋

-**I am a creative explorer weaving together pixels, sounds, and code.
+**I am a creative developer, designer and creator weaving together pixels, sounds, and code.
 In my world, design isn't just about aesthetics; it's a journey that brings together diverse experiences.**

 ## Versatility in Action

-From graphic design and UI experiences to 3D design, UX and headless fullstack development, I navigate multiple creative realms.
+From graphic and UI design to 3D experiences, UX and headless fullstack development, I navigate multiple creative realms.
 It's not about choosing a lane; it's about blending them all seamlessly.